 At least one study supports the idea that, for some, there may indeed be therapeutic value in this endeavor.

-What’s shopping bulimia?
-As defined by Dr. Robi Ludwig (Today Show), this is “when people are overwhelmed by the desire to buy something in order to feel better, but once the initial happy buzz of buying wears off, they realize they can’t afford their spree, so they quickly return their purchases.”
+Shopping bulimia as defined by Dr. Robi Ludwig (Today Show): “when people are overwhelmed by the desire to buy something in order to feel better, but once the initial happy buzz of buying wears off, they realize they can’t afford their spree, so they quickly return their purchases.”

-How many people actually go beyond retail therapy into the obsessive and/or compulsive territory?
-A CNN article cites a 2006 Stanford University study’s conclusion that about six percent of women and nearly that number of men are compulsive buyers of some type.
+I won’t go into defining every single term.
+The point is that for some people retail therapy goes beyond fun and into obsessive and/or compulsive territory.
+A 2006 Stanford University study’s conclusion was that about six percent of women and nearly that number of men are compulsive buyers of some type.
 A sizable number of these also go on to become hoarders.